Carsten Stoll

 Pacific Graphics, 2007

-We introduce a method for deforming texture coordinates on 3D meshes guided by geodesic distances, enabling constrained texture mapping that follows the intrinsic surface geometry.
-Geodesic paths guide how textures stretch and flow across the shape, preserving coherence during surface deformation.
+We introduce a method for deforming texture coordinates on 3D meshes guided by geodesic distances, enabling constrained texture mapping that follows the intrinsic surface geometry and preserves coherence during surface deformation.

 2006